 - Entry without a ticket or reservation will not be permitted.

 - Contactless Guest check-in will be conducted by staff at our Depot ticket window.

 - Face masks are required for all Guests over the age of two (2) years old.

 - Volunteers and Guests unwilling or unable to wear a face mask must refrain from visiting until the face mask requirement is lifted.

-- Guests must practice a six-foot social distance while onboard unless arriving as a group of no more than 12.
+- Guests must practice a six-foot social distance while onboard unless arriving as a group of no more than 12 (Social Bubble).

 - Time between train departures will be extended to allow time to thoroughly sanitize the train and to limit Guest density throughout our boarding platform, porta-potty corral, Chinese Railroad Workers Exhibit, and retail spaces.

 - Train capacity will be limited to no more than 50% of the available seats.

 - Hand sanitizing stations are located throughout the property and on select railcars.
 Our public restrooms remain available for handwashing.

 - Retail transactions must be cashless and shields are installed at retail registers to protect guests and NCRY volunteers.

 - Frequent and enhanced cleaning and sanitization will be occurring throughout our property and railcars, with focus on high-touch areas.

 - Signage throughout the property reminds everyone of mandated social distancing, use of face masks, and good hand hygiene.